1cP-LSD: Legal status

+Canada

+1cP-LSD is not a controlled substance in Canada as of 2025.

 Sweden

 Sweden's public health agency suggested classifying 1cP-LSD as a dangerous substance on 18 December 2019 and later classified it as such on 22 April 2021.

+United States

+1cP-LSD is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.

 Research

-1cP-LSD has been investigated as a potential treatment for anxiety in dogs.
+1cP-LSD has been investigated as a potential treatment for anxiety in dogs and cats.